Code-Institute-Submissions/paddy-wc-milestone-project-2/README.md

 3. Make your changes
 4. Submit a pull request

+## Deployment
+The site is hosted on [GitHub Pages](https://paddywc.github.io/milestone-project-2/).
+The source of this code is the [gh-pages branch](https://github.com/Paddywc/milestone-project-2/tree/gh-pages) of the project GitHub repository.
+It mirrors the master branch in every way, with the exception of some imports; the leading slash is removed for HTML imports from the project directory (“project-assets/..” rather than “/project-assets/..”).

 ## Credits
 - The sources for all non-original code are displayed in comments above the relevant code
 - The checkIfOnMobile() function was taken from [Nahuel Barrios on Stack Overflow](https://stackoverflow.com/questions/9048253/in-javascript-if-mobile-phone).
 The original code also tests for tablets, but this was removed from the website’s code as tablets should have the same functionality as desktops